Masks will not be mandatory in Ottawa's English public schools this fall

 Ottawa's largest school board will continue to "strongly encourage" everyone to wear masks in schools this fall.

-Trustee Dr. Nili Kaplan-Myrth introduced the motion to implement the mandatory mask requirement in schools as Ottawa Public Health and CHEO have warned of a rise in respiratory viruses circulating in Ottawa this fall, resulting in a surge in patients at the children's hospital in recent weeks.
+Trustee Dr. Nili Kaplan-Myrth introduced the motion to implement the mandatory mask requirement in all OCDSB buildings and in all board activities as Ottawa Public Health and CHEO warned of a rise in respiratory viruses circulating in Ottawa this fall, resulting in a surge in patients at the children's hospital in recent weeks.

 "Sometimes it is necessary to do what's difficult for the good of the population, for short-term and long-term health reasons, to ensure that schools can stay open, and to ensure that every student and educator has a safe learning environment," Kaplan-Myrth said before the final vote.